 Accounting and finance • Law • Journalism • Tourist guide • Nursing care • Agronomy • Professional English • Current English • Mastery in construction • Marketing and advertising • Mechanics • Medicine • Dental technology • Pedagogy • Refrigeration and air conditioning • Tailoring • Medical sciences • Tourism and hotels

-India, Andhra Pradesh: one scholarship for higher education to enter nursing school, and one for training as an accountant.
+One scholarship for higher education to enter nursing school, and one for training as an accountant.
+Two young girls from troubled families, with excellent school results, despite the difficulties.
 Two young girls from troubled families, with excellent school results, despite the difficulties.

 The long-awaited moment